andremann/SKG-IF/docs/source/persons.rst

 Identifiers
 ----
-:Description: Identifier for the entity outside of the SKG (e.g., ORCiD ID).
+:Description: Identifier for the entity outside of the SKG (e.g., ORCID).
 :Type: List
 :Use: Recommended (1)